Paul Joseph Phạm Đình Tụng

-Paul Joseph Phạm Đình Tụng (15 June 1919 – 22 February 2009) (Phao-lô Giu-se Phạm Đình Tụng) was a Vietnamese cardinal.
+Paul Joseph Phạm Đình Tụng (15 June 1919 – 22 February 2009) (Phaolô Giuse Phạm Đình Tụng) was a Vietnamese cardinal.

 Ecclesiastical career

 He was ordained to the priesthood on 6 June 1949.
-He was pastor of Hàm Long Parish, in Hanoi, North Vietnam, from 1950 to 1955.
-Afterwards he served as Superior of St. John Minor Seminary, in Hanoi, from 1955 to 1963.
-The Seminary was closed by the State authority in 1960 and never opened again.
-He was created bishop of Bac Ninh in 1963.
-He was appointed archbishop of Hanoi in 13 April 1994 and elevated to Cardinal in November 1994.
-He retired as archbishop of Hanoi in 2005 and was succeeded by Archbishop Joseph Ngô Quang Kiêt.
+He was pastor of Hàm Long Parish in Hanoi, North Vietnam, from 1950 to 1955.
+Afterwards, he served as Superior of St. John Minor Seminary in Hanoi, from 1955 to 1963.
+The seminary was permanently closed under orders of the state authority in 1960.
+He was created bishop of Bắc Ninh in 1963.

-Since nearly the very beginning of his religious life, he was under house arrest, unable to carry out his duties to the nearly 100 parishes under his jurisdiction.
+Since nearly the very beginning of his role as bishop there, he was under "virtual house arrest", and was unable to carry out his duties to the nearly 100 parishes under his jurisdiction.
+Therefore, in an effort to minister to the people of his diocese, Tụng compiled, in lục bát, a Vietnamese poetic form in stanzas of six to eight words, the life of Jesus and the Gospels.
+This also included the Catholic theology, the Ten Commandments, the Precepts of the Church, and the seven sacraments.
+During his last four years there, he was finally free to continue his ministry after almost 30 years of being barred from doing so.

-He began to compile in lục bát the entire life of Jesus, the Gospels, Christian doctrine, and the commandments of God and the Church.
+Also during those four years, he served in the capacity as apostolic administrator of Hanoi.
+On 13 April 1994, Tụng was made archbishop there.
 He was created a Cardinal-Priest of Santa Maria Regina Pacis in Ostia Mare by John Paul II during the Consistory of 26 November 1994.
 He resigned the pastoral government of the archdiocese on 19 February 2005.
+He was succeeded by Joseph Ngô Quang Kiệt.
 He died on 22 February 2009 at the age of 89.
-He was succeeded by Joseph Ngô Quang Kiệt.